 Liquidity risk is the risk of not being able to fulfil the financial obligations and meet financial commitments due to insufficient availability of liquid means.
 The Fund aims to maintain adequate liquidity buffers, enough to support the implementation of the Fund's development agenda and impact objectives while avoiding putting pressure on Dutch Ministry of Foreign Affairs DGIS subsidy budget allocated to the Fund.
-To realize this ambition, the Fund benefits from the experience of FMO's treasury and risk management functions in managing the liquidity risk, which primarily involves periodical forecasting of the Fund's liquidity position under normal and stress scenarios.
-During these periodical exercises, the assumptions underlying the liquidity model are reviewed.
+To realize this ambition, the Fund benefits from the experience of FMO's treasury and risk management functions in managing the liquidity risk, which primarily involves periodical forecasting of the Fund's liquidity model are reviewed.
 Changes in expected cashflows, stemming from updated portfolio management strategies and changes in the Fund's operating environment, are reflected in the said assumptions.
 As a result of the forecasting activity, the predicted liquidity shortfall is avoided through arrangements in investments portfolio.
-If possible this is done through the utilisation of the subsidies available from the budget allocated to the Fund by the Dutch Ministry of Foreign Affairs DGIS ('beschikkingsruimte'); and lastly, through the request of a loan from FMO, not exceeding 10% of the Fund's net committed portfolio.
+If possible this is done through the utilisation of the subsidies available from the budget allocated to the Fund's net committed portfolio.
 In requesting subsidies that will be made available to the Fund's utilization from Dutch Ministry of Foreign Affairs, the Fund administrators strictly follow the Ministry's directives.